ermiasgelaye/Python-challenge/README.md

  ## PyBoss

- In this challenge a python script created to convert older employees data in to the new format.The [dataset] (PyBoss/Resources/employee_data.csv)generated from a Tuna 2.0 company, a world-changing snack food based on canned tuna fish.
-A new format is needed because the company recently decided to purchase a new HR system, and this new system requires employee records be stored completely differently.
+In this challenge, a python script created to convert older employee's data into the new format.
+The [dataset] (PyBoss/Resources/employee_data.csv)generated from a Tuna 2.0 company, a world-changing snack food based on canned tuna fish.
+A new format is needed because the company recently decided to purchase a new HR system, and this new system requires employee records to be stored completely differently.

  ![PyBoss](Images/pybos2.gif)

-The [main script](PyBoss/main.py) analyzes, and create the new format as an out put in PyBoss [Analysis] (PyPoll/Analysis/pyPoll_output.txt)sub-folder.
+The [main script](PyBoss/main.py) analyzes, and create the new format as an output in PyBoss [Analysis] (PyPoll/Analysis/pyPoll_output.txt)sub-folder.

 The code looks as follows: